0xfe/hacking-stellar/6-debugging.md

 $ lumen friendbot mary
 ```

-Switch back to the first terminal -- if friendbot worked, you should see this:
+Switch back to the first terminal -- if friendbot succeeded in funding Mary's account, you should see this:

 ```json
 {